lidofinance/lido-improvement-proposals/DIPS/dip-0.md

 ## DIP Work Flow

-Parties involved in the process are the *author*, the [*DIP editors*](#Dip-editors), and the yEarn community.

 :warning: Before you begin, vet your idea, this will save you time.
-Ask the yEarn community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
+Ask the Depool community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will have the intend effect.
-The appropriate public forum to gauge interest around your DIP is [the unofficial yEarn Discord] or [the unofficial yEarn Telegram].

 Your role as the champion is to write the DIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful DIP will move along: